KeysonRaphael/Viewers/docs/v1/essentials/installation.md

   **Note:** On Windows, you may need to set PACKAGE_DIRS="../Packages" in your Environment Variables in your operating system settings.

-5. Launch the OHIF Viewer / Lesion Tracker Study List by visiting [http://localhost:3000/](http://localhost:3000/) in a web browser.
+5. Launch the mConnect Viewer / Lesion Tracker Study List by visiting [http://localhost:3000/](http://localhost:3000/) in a web browser.

   **If everything is working correctly, you should see the Study List from your archive when you visit the Study List.**